-More importantly, counselling is very much is a collaborative relationship (Frank and Davidson, 2014), and the effectiveness of that collaboration is down to the rapport and the quality of the therapeutic relationship.
-A good therapeutic relationship can recover from mistakes and making a faux pas.
+More importantly, counselling is very much a collaborative relationship (Frank and Davidson, 2014), and the effectiveness of that collaboration is down to the rapport and the quality of the therapeutic relationship.
+A good therapeutic relationship can recover from mistakes and making faux pa.

-The more comfortable the relationship is in the therapeutic setting, the more likely you are to feel comfortable with making yourself vulnerable so you can be properly supported with your needs.
-Think about it, would you share your inner demons with someone you can barely have a conversation with if you both felt awkward?
+The more comfortable the relationship is in the therapeutic setting, the more likely you are to feel comfortable making yourself vulnerable so you can be properly supported with your needs.
+Think about it.
+Would you share your inner demons with someone you can barely have a conversation with if you both felt awkward?

-Evidence suggests that the type of treatment used in counselling doesn’t matter, the results are the same (Beutler, et al., 1991; and Baer, Kivlahan, and Donovan, 1999); a multiple model approach might be best (Ramanathan and Reischl, 1999).
+Evidence suggests that the type of treatment used in counselling doesn’t matter, as the results are the same (Beutler et al., 1991; and Baer, Kivlahan, and Donovan, 1999); a multiple model approach might be best (Ramanathan and Reischl, 1999).
 The personality traits of the client could be the main factor in which treatments will work best (Beutler, et al., 1991).
-If you’re solution-focused then something like CBT might work be best, but if you just want to talk about your problems, then Humanistic could fit the bill.
-Creating the right recovery environment to promote change in the addict is important; the regularity of substance use was reduced by 70% due to quality of care creating positive changes, Brown and Riley (2005).
+If your solution-focused, then something like CBT might work be best, but if you just want to talk about your problems, then Humanistic could fit the bill.
+Creating the right recovery environment to promote change in the addict is important; the regularity of substance use was reduced by 70% due to the quality of care creating positive changes, Brown and Riley (2005).

 If you feel that you lack rapport with your counsellor, then the first thing you should do is talk to your counsellor about it.
 They might be feeling the same thing you are, and talking about it could lead to the therapeutic relationship improving.
 But if that doesn’t work, don’t be scared to request working with another counsellor.

 As always, leave your feedback in the comments section below.
 Did you have more success with therapists you liked?
 Also, feel free to share your experiences of rapport and the therapeutic relationship in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.